pc2/frandom/README.md

 The code has the following dependencies:

 - C++ compiler (GCC >= 4.9 with libc++)
-- Intel® FPGA SDK for OpenCL™
+- Intel FPGA SDK for OpenCL
 - Python 3 (only for code generation)

 Depending on the use case you may want to change certain lines in the